 From 1975 onwards Blackout style became increasingly complex and eclectic.
-That year they released the first local concept album, Don Żowanu (Mister Żowanu), telling the story of a day in the life of a common man.
+That year they released one of the first local concept albums, Don Żowanu (Mister Żowanu), telling the story of a day in the life of a common man.
 By this time Blackout was one of the best selling zone rock acts in the RTC and received in general good critical reception from musical press.
 As Blackout gained popularity they went on a long national tour and were several times chosen as supporting act to foreign zone rock bands in their RTC tour dates and occasionally even performed concerts abroad so as appeared in foreign TV musical programmes.

 In 1978 they made an approach to erudite rock in their next recording, the 94 o.
 (The Year 94) concept album album based in the famed 1994 distopian novel by Seoirse Fferreir, blurring the distinction with contemporary Blackout’s recordings, although Breakout’s approach was far more aggressive.
 After touring during 1978/79 Breakout moniker became first dormant and then extinct when Nalepa left to start his own successful solo career in 1982.

 Tekst (Text) was formed in Warsina in 1971 by former members of a late 1960’s beat band.
 After playing mostly covers from foreign zone rock acts they debuted with their blues zone album Antonina Nyda (Naked Antonina) in 1972.
 Such album received good critical reviews in general and sold reasonably well, being one of the best selling zone rock albums in the RTC that year.
 It also became famous for having its cover censored, a female nudity design made by a famous local comics author.
-The few surviving with its original cover (instead the more easier to find with the band portrait) are now highly priced collector items.
+The few surviving with its original cover (instead the non-censored cover with the band portrait) are now highly priced collector items.
 Such success made possible for them to perform concerts across Veneda so as in its German neighbouring states.

 Next album, titled Tekst II and having an artistic image of an aeroplane in the cover (as a parody to contemporary Lead Aeroplane albums) was realesed next year keeping their blues influences, but wasn’t as critically and commercially successful as their debut.
 Even so the band performed with success in the second edition of the Męć Kaldorzy festival and opened Skaldi’s concerts during their national tour that year.
 Then the band had a hiatus, as some of its members had military duties.